kaiserbergin/NBomber.Website/src/docs/docs/nbomber-cluster.md

 ### Start Agent

-Let's first start with Agent since it's simpler, and it should start before the Coordinator (Agent should listen to commands from the Coordinator).
-The main thing for us is to define and load the Agent config (agent_config.json).
+Let's start with Agent since it's simpler.
+It should start before Coordinator (as Agent should listen to commands from Coordinator).
+The main thing for us is to define and load Agent config (agent_config.json).

 ```fsharp
 NBomberClusterRunner.registerScenario scenario